Electric Bike

 Challenges and Considerations

-Despite its many benefits, the electric bike faces some challenges.
 One of the primary concerns is battery life and charging infrastructure.
 Although battery technology has improved, long distance riders may often find inconvenient to recharge, especially in areas with limited charging stations.

 Security is another idea.
 High speed accidents obtained by electric bikes cannot be managed properly.
 It is necessary to wear helmets and follow traffic rules for rider safety.
 Governments and local authorities should implement rules that balance safety with increasing popularity of electric bikes.